 You will attend a full-time three week induction course on our campus during September to prepare you for starting your school placement.

 Thereafter our full-time candidates spend Monday to Thursday each week training in one of our partnership schools and attending the University Campus on Fridays for lectures, workshops and seminars with our team of experienced subject tutors.
-Part-time candidates also attend the university on Fridays and train for two days a week in school in year 1 and three days in year 2.
+Part-time candidates also attend the university on Fridays and train for two days a week in school.

 Further course information